-In September 2009, the American Society for Reproductive Medicine announced that the freezing and subsequent thawing of human eggs, otherwise known as oocytes, “is no longer experimental”.
+In September 2012 the American Society of Reproductive Medicine declared that the freezing of human eggs is “no longer experimental”.

 The significance of this declaration is that science and medicine finally figured out how to freeze or “cryopreserve” mature human eggs that are ready for fertilization.

 These very delicate cells whose chromosomes are stretched out on what is called the spindle (think high school biology), defied reliable freezing until newer technologies developed.
 Simply said, as the eggs freeze, the ice crystals form inside the cells and tear the delicate inner structures apart, injuring the cells.

 The new method called “vitrification” is basically a flash freeze technique that avoids the formation of ice crystals.
 And so, now that freezing eggs is reliable, it can be offered to patients, and this has spawned a proliferation of programs offering this service.

 There are several groups of people who will be candidates and could benefit from egg freezing.

 First, are those women whose egg supplies are depleted and require eggs from a donor.
 Until now, a donor had to be found and then removal of the eggs had to be timed with the mother to be.
 This led to many logistical difficulties including travel and matching the hormonal cycles of the donor and recipients.

 Now, faster than you can imagine “Egg Banks” are springing up where eggs have been previously collected and frozen.
 Patients can choose from a menu or catalog just like they can from the donors at a sperm bank.
 The frozen eggs can be shipped to your local fertility center, while some more proprietary egg banks demand that you travel to them.
 This eliminates so much of the headaches of working with an active donor and possibly reduces the cost of providing frozen eggs to the women who need them.